 Plus, rain boots make rainy days fun.
 Try to remember how much fun it was to puddle jump as a kid.
 The hop.
 The splash.
 The power to create a tsunami on the sidewalk.
 And it didn’t require batteries!
 And, for a protective parent fearing wet feet, all it takes is some proactive purchasing of boots that can stand up to a kids’ jumping for joy in stormy weather.

 A good pair of rain boots keeps kids’ feet snug, even in torrential downpours.
 If you live in a particularly frigid area, it may help to get insulated rain boots for extra warmth.
 You want rain boots that have solid traction, so kids don’t slip and slide.
-And they’re easy to pull on and off.
+And they’re easy to pull on and off, so handles are good addition.
 Kids’ rain boots have never been more brilliantly-colored – and we found the best rubbers around.
 Just don’t be too jealous if they don’t come in adult sizes, too.

 Just like the essentials for adult gardeners, these beauties are as comfy as they’re practical.